 Taking this to the next level, you’ll not only know how much to order right now but how much you’ll likely need to order in the next 30 days.
 Give your suppliers a heads up about incoming orders and become your sales representative’s best friend.
 Suppliers and distributors love future order knowledge so they can plan ahead and ensure their customers are satisfied.

 Jungle Scout Inventory Manager

-Jungle Scout Inventory Manager shows you a simpler, heads-up view of your inventory and its status–whether you need to reorder now or soon, have too much, or the levels are perfect for supporting current sales volume.
-If you find yourself needing to reorder, you’ll see a date in which you should do so by to ensure you don’t run out of stock.
+Jungle Scout Inventory Manager shows you a simpler, heads-up view of your inventory and its status.
+Whether you need to reorder now or soon, have too much, or the levels are perfect for supporting current sales volume.
+If you find yourself needing to reorder, you’ll see a date on which you should do so to ensure you don’t run out of stock.

 Next to that, you’ll find yourself a reorder quantity number.
 When that date comes up, this is what you need to be buying.
 If you’ve placed any kind of regular sizable order from a supplier, they probably mentioned at some point that a heads up is ideal.

 Having these two bits of data at your disposal, you can shoot an email or phone call over to your supplier(s) and let them know that on a certain date, you’ll need another order of a quantity.
 Even if it’s a month out, giving them a heads up so they can prepare means you’re on their nice list.
 The salesperson will be happy, the company will be happy, and small favors like that can really add up in a supplier-retailer relationship.

 All this information can be controlled by the data you provide.
 It helps to input your product’s cost, re-order frequency, what minimum re-orders look like, and other factors.
 Jungle Scout considers all this when providing your recommendations.

 I have complete confidence in saying this is exactly the kind of view into inventory sellers need on a day-to-day basis.
 But, of course, there will be days when deep dives are important, but making a quick buying decision isn’t going to be one of them.